openvinotoolkit/datumaro/docs/source/docs/data-formats/formats/kaggle.md

 ## Import Kaggle Image CSV dataset

-Indeed, Kaggle doesn't have any specific directory structure, and Datumaro hence requires more arguments for importing.
+Indeed, Kaggle doesn't have any specific directory structure, and Datumaro hence requires more user-aided arguments for importing.
 For `kaggle_image_csv` format, we want to have one `csv` file and `image_directory` as shown below.

 ```